mopidy/mopidy/docs/api/js.rst

 You may need to adjust hostname and port for your local setup.

-Thus, if you use Mopidy to host your web client, like described above, you can load the latest version of Mopidy.js by adding the following script tag to your HTML file:
+Thus, if you use Mopidy to host your web client, like described in :ref:`static-web-client`, you can load the latest version of Mopidy.js by adding the following script tag to your HTML file:

 .. code-block:: html